Two Purple Figs

 The addition of brown sugar to season the fillets before searing not only balances out the blue cheese but also helps the fish get this perfectly golden crust which contrasts the soft interior of the fillet.

 Over medium-high heat, preheat a nonstick skillet or cast-iron pan and add the olive oil.
-Season the salmon fillets on both sides with salt, pepper and brown sugar.
+Olive oil allows you to have pan-fried salmon with healthy fats.
+Season salmon fillets on both sides with brown sugar, salt, and pepper.

-Once the skillet is ready, place the salmon fillets and lower the heat to medium, and allow the salmon to sear on each side for about 2 minutes dropping the heat to medium-low after the first minute.
+Once the skillet is ready, place the salmon in the skillet over medium-high and then lower the heat to medium.
+Make sure to place the salmon skin side down first.
+Allow the salmon to sear for about 2 minutes dropping the heat to medium-low after the first minute.
+Flip the salmon and repeat the same process.

 Once the fillets are seared until nice and golden, the garlic is added along with thin lemon slices and sautéed for just a minute to infuse flavor.
 At that point, the skillet is covered for 2 minutes until the fish is perfectly cooked through.